The Liouville property for groups acting on rooted trees: Tools for random walks on groups acting on rooted trees

 Note that our notation are different from those in \cite{Kai:munchaussen} in that there $M=(\mu_{xy})$ denotes a matrix of \emph{sub}-probability measures with total mass $p_{xy}$ and that equal our $\mu_{xy}$ only after renormalization.

-Given such a pair $(M,P)$ we may draw the following \emph{diagram}: take the oriented graph with vertex set $Y$ induced by stochastic matrix $P$, where every edge $xy$ is labeled by $(\mu_{xy},p_{xy})$.
+Given such a pair $(M,P)$ we draw the following \emph{diagram}: take the (oriented) graph with vertex set $Y$ induced by stochastic matrix $P$ (with an edge $(x,y)$ whenever $p_{xy}\neq 0$).
+Label the edge $(x,y)$ by the pair $(\mu_{xy},p_{xy})$.
 We will hereinafter make no distinction between $(M,P)$ and the associated diagram.

 \begin{defin} The {\em random walk with internal degrees of freedom} corresponding to $(M,P)$ is the Markov chain $(\al{g}_k,\al{y}_k)$ on $G\times Y$, defined as follows: $\al{y}_k$ performs a random walk on $Y$ with transition probabilities given by $P$.
 When $\al{y}_k$ crosses a given edge, the group element $\al{g}_k$ is multiplied on the right by a sample of the corresponding edge measure.
 Formally, the transition probability from $(h,x)$ to $(g,y)$ is $p_{xy}\mu_{xy}(h^{-1}g)$. \end{defin}